CSE115A/rideshare-firebase-functions/functions/geocode/README.md

   }
 }
 ```
-Environemnt variables can be installed by running the command
+These actual values of these can be obtained by running:
-`firebase functions:config:get > .runtimeconfig.json` in the `/function` directory.
+ `firebase functions:config:get > .runtimeconfig.json`.

 These variables allow us to gain access to [GeoCoding API](https://developers.google.com/maps/documentation/geocoding/start)

 ## Schemas

-## Request
+### Request
 ```
 curl http://localhost:5001/cse115a/us-central1/GeoTest\?address=ADDRESS
 ```